Jacious Sears

 Jacious Sears /dʒeɪʃʌs/ (born 11 August 2001) is an American track and field athlete who competes as a sprinter.
-She won a gold medal in the women's 4 x 100 metres relay at the 2025 World Championships.
+She is the reigning American champion over 60 metres having won the title at the 2026 USA Indoor Championships and was the silver medalist in the 60 metres at the 2026 World Indoor Championships.
+Sears was a gold medalist in the women's 4 × 100 metres relay at the 2025 World Championships.

 Early life

 From Palm Beach Gardens in Florida, she attended Palm Beach Gardens Community High School.
 She started at the University of Miami in 2020, before later transferring to the University of Tennessee, where she majored in psychology.

 Career

 2023

 In March 2023 Sears, competing for the University of Tennessee, ran 7.04 seconds for the 60 metres at the 2023 NCAA Division I Indoor Track and Field Championships in Albuquerque, New Mexico.
-She finished third in the 60m final at the event, along with placing ninth in the 200 metres.
+She finished third in the 60 m final at the event, along with placing ninth in the 200 metres.

 In May 2023, Sears set a new personal best as she won the women's 100 metres title in 10.96 seconds at the Southeastern Conference Championship (SEC) held at LSU's Bernie Moore Track and Field Stadium in Baton Rouge.
 Sears also finished second in a new personal best in the 200 m final, in 22.45 seconds.

 Competing at the 2023 NCAA Outdoor Athletics Championships in Austin, Texas, in June 2023, she finished third in the 100 m and fourth in the 200 m.
 Later that month, she was named the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) South Region Track Athlete of the Year.

 Competing at the 2023 USA Outdoor Track and Field Championships, in Eugene, Oregon, she reached the final of the 100 m competition, finishing eighth overall.
 She also reached the semi-finals stage of the 200m at the same meet.